 Now it’s up to you to choose.

-Choose the cause you care most about, rather than the one the UN considers most primary.
+Choose the cause you care most about, rather than the one the UN considers most important.
 Working on what you are passionate about means you are more likely to stick with and put everything you have into the project, resulting in a more fulfilling experience for you, and greater impact on the ground.

 If you ever need help choosing a program or advice about fundraising for your volunteering trip, feel free to contact us.
-Our enrollment advisors spend all day speaking people just like you, looking to match their purpose to a project out in the world.
+Our enrollment advisors spend all day speaking to people just like you, looking to match their purpose to a project out in the world.

 - Cape Coast